 Gold also comes in different colors which explain the type of alloys and the percentage of alloys mixed with it.

 3. Choose your jewellery.
-Once you know what type of accessory you want, whether it’s a ring, bracelet, necklace, earring, gold chain, etc., ask about its carat and weight.
+Once you know what type of accessory you want, whether it’s a ring, bracelet, necklace, earring, gold chain, etc., ask about its Karat and weight.
 The attendants will weigh the pieces you choose.

 4. Learn to Haggle.
 Haggling is an art and you will learn it after you go through different shops.
 Sellers will expect you to haggle so they have price buffers when you do so.
 Try bartering 25% off the quoted price, you might get lucky.
 In the same fashion, try to barter according to the price you can afford.
 But be prepared to walk away if you don’t agree to a compromise.
 Some sellers will ask you how much you can afford just to sell a piece.
 The haggling is based on the RATE and the MAKE.

-- RATE – check the rate of gold per carat from the prices which are posted outside.
-These are real-time updates according to how much the price per carat is of the gold.
+- RATE – check the rate of gold per Karat from the prices which are posted outside.
+These are real-time updates according to how much the price per Karat is of the gold.
 It can be assured that shops are strict and are always in tune with the rate of the gold.
 Because they are regularly monitored by Dubai Police.
 If a customer complains that they have been tricked, their shops will be at stake.
 So expect that the gold rate is uniform across all stores.

 - MAKE – this is the price of the labour of the jewellery that you are buying.
 The more intricate the design is, the pricier the MAKE charge is.
 But usually, this is where you an haggle, as different shops usually have same pieces/designs, you can try to ask for a cheaper MAKE charge.